 If you are wondering how to vacuum seal food without a vacuum sealer, you are in the right place.

-Vacuuming food has become of a trend lately.
+Vacuuming food has become a trend lately.
 Vacuuming food is usually done with a vacuum sealer, a special tool that allows you to suck the air out of the food container.
 It can come as a countertop or a handheld model.

 A vacuum sealer is handy and easy to use if you want to prepare your meals in advance.
 In addition, it also allows you to store fruits and veggies out of season.
 Moreover, the food lasts longer and it’s much easier to store in the pantries and freezers.

 In the event that you want a whole week (or more) of healthy, homemade foods but don’t own a food vacuum sealer there’s a solution.

 We’ve decided to share with you a very simple way to vacuum your food at home.
 This technique is called “the water displacement method” and it’s pretty straight forward.
 When kitchen appliances are unavailable, we can always rely on physics!

 First things first, you will need a plastic bag – but not just any bag.
 For the best results, choose a bag that has a zipper lock.
 This will allow you to seal your food airtight with ease.

 You might want to opt for a see-through bag for easier storage.
 Also, don’t forget to mark your bag with the proper date after you sealed it in.

 Correspondingly, choose the right size of the bag that suits the amount of food you are vacuum sealing.
 In my experience, smaller portions freeze and unfreeze more efficiently than large ones.

 Our recommendation is to use medium-sized bags that fit a meal for one person.